CS-3398-264/GriffinArmyRepo/sdd_template.md

 Primary audiences for this document are the software developers.

 ### 1.2 System Overview
-Griffin Chess will be written in Java following the Model-View-Controller pattern.
-This will enable us to seperate the internal state of the application from the class that present that information and interact with the user.
-The code will take advantage of various design paterns including [LIST DESIGN PATTERNS HERE].
-Interfaces and abstract classes will be used to maximize code reuse and streamline the development process.
+Griffin Chess shall be written in Java following the Model-View-Controller pattern.
+This will enable us to seperate the internal state of the application from the classes that present that information and interact with the user.
+Griffin Chess shall take advantage of various design paterns including iterators and The Observer/Observable pattern.
+Interfaces and abstract classes will be utilized to maximize code reuse and streamline the development process with a distributed team.

 ### 1.3 Definitions, Acronyms and Abbreviations
-_<List any project definitions and acronyms introduced to the project by this design.>_

 |Term | Definition|
 |:-------|:---------:|
 |A.I.|The algorithm that will play a chess game against the human player.|